ninja33/anki-bookmarklet/README.md

 # Translation Bookmarklet for Ankiconnect/Ankimobile

-## Introduction

-It's a simple and all in one bookmarklet to help language learner to translate word and make anki note while reading web page.
+It's a simple client side javascript(bookmarklet) to help language learner translate word and make anki note while reading web page.

 ## Usage

 1. Save a bookmark for your browser.
 Next, edit this bookmark, copy and paste below source to bookmark's `url` field, and then save.
 2. Click this bookmarklet while browsing web.
 After loading, a green light LED will keep flashing at right/bottom of the bowser which means `ready`.
 3. Select web page text by dragging or double clicking mouse left button.
 It will popup a window to display 3 fields as below:
-- Selected Text(Word)
+- Selected Text (Word)
-- Translated Text(Definition)
+- Translated Text (Definition)
 - Context(Sentence)
 4. Click green "plus" icon top/right of the window.
 Based on below option, it will add a note to anki deskptop client through ankiconnect addon.